fetchai/colearn/docs/grpc_tutorial.md

 mlif stores the constructors for dataloaders and models and also the dataloaders that are compatible with each model.
 Each construcotr is stored under a specific name.
 For example, "KERAS_MNIST_MODEL" is the model for keras mnist.
-The grpc server uses the mli factory to construct mli objects. mlif needs to implement four methods:
+The gRPC server uses the mli factory to construct mli objects. mlif needs to implement four methods:
 * get_models - returns the names of the models that are registered with the factory and their parameters
 * get_dataloaders - returns the names of the dataloaders that are registered with the factory and their parameters